Table of Contents

 Booking into my hotel I place my bag in my room and go out to see some of the sights of Glasgow.
 My first stop is the Glasgow Tourist Information Centre for a map of the city.
 Followed by a stop at the address where Jack spent the first few months of his life, in case anyone is watching me.
 Next is a cab driver happy to take me, and two others, around the city for a special tourist trip rate.

 I sit in the front to give the young couple some privacy in the back.
 It’s a nice trip, a bit like a mini-tourist bus, but much more comfortable.
 A beautiful city which I must see more of it when I get the time.
 The history is mind boggling to this poor Aussie.

-Splitting up we head off for our various accommodations, we’ll be setting off in different groups, and at different times, over the next thirty-six hours.
+Splitting up we head off for our various accommodations as we’ll be setting off in different groups and at different times over the next thirty-six hours.
 We don’t want to arouse suspicions by us all arriving on site at once.

 Taking a nice roundabout and touristy route we arrive in our destination town late on the day after our departure from Glasgow.
 It’s a pleasant and informative trip.
 Booking into a local hotel we arrange to join the regular visitor’s trip to the target church the next morning.

 The tour group walks from the hotel up to the church, then we’re shown through the church.
 Like many others I’ve a carry bag with food and drink for my assistant and I to have lunch on the church grounds.
 Plus extra coats in case we feel cold.
 The pack also has a set of the latest miniaturized acoustic logging gear in the bottom of it.
 All I have to do is set it down then activate it with the remote control in my pocket.
 On the way there I notice all of my assistants are in place around the church.